 Through Volk, she got involved in charities and philanthropic causes in Los Angeles.
-She served on various boards over the years, including the Joffrey Ballet and Friends of USC Library, where she helped found the Scripter Award
+She served on various boards over the years, including the Joffrey Ballet and Friends of USC Library, where she helped found the Scripter Award for promising screenwriters.

 She is survived by her two children and numerous grandchildren from her three marriages.